+In the eternal fight, CBD vs. THC, let's take stock.
 The cartoon wants the THC be the terrible child of cannabis.
-The CBD, on the contrary, would be the origin of the benefits that we lend him.
-Further research actually shows that, despite completely separate effects, differences between CBD and THC are more subtle than it seems.
+The cannabidiol, on the contrary, would be at the origin of the benefits attributed to it.
+Further research actually proves that, despite having entirely separate effects, differences between CBD and THC are more subtle than it seems.

 Cannabinoids, molecules still poorly understood